 All municipalities allow on-premises signs.
 Ordinances governing these signs vary in complexity, from very minimal to very detailed.
 In general, a municipality should set standards based on location (main streets, historical districts, light commercial, adjacent to freeways, etc.) and on community values or standards that may include the following:

 - Location

+- Height

+- Setback

+- Size of sign face

 - Commercial, residential, historical, gateway, etc.

-- Height

 - Type of sign (pole, monument, storefront, etc.)

-- Setback

 - Lighting

-- · Size of sign face

 - Digitization